flexcyon/docs-en/docs/en/Styling/Style-Settings/Others/index.md

 ### New Tab Appearance

-Customize the apperance of new empty tabs
+Customize the appearance of new empty tabs

 Accepted Formats: px